 Britax is the top brand in child safety seats.
 They’re known for their quality and safety standards.
 While Britax does not specialize in narrow child safety seats, most Britax car seats will fit three across.

-Narrow Car Seat Types
+Slim Car Seat Types

 One of the challenges of making car seats fit side by side in a vehicle is that children are at different stages and often need different types of car seats.
-Infant, convertible and booster seats have different shapes and installation mechanisms, which means they often don’t fit snugly side by side.
+Infant, convertible, and booster seats have different shapes and installation mechanisms, which means they often don’t fit snugly side by side.

 Infant Car Seats